dpiras/GMM-MI/README.md

         The constant term added to the diagonal of the covariance matrices to avoid singularities.
         Smaller values will increase the chances of singular matrices, but will have a smaller impact on the final MI estimates.
+    init_type : {'random', 'minmax', 'kmeans', 'randomized_kmeans', 'random_sklearn',
+                 'kmeans_sklearn'}, default='random_sklearn'
+        The method used to initialize the weights, the means, the covariances and the precisions in each fit during cross-validation.
+See utils.initializations for more details. scale : float, default=None
+        The scale used for 'random', 'minmax' and 'randomized_kmeans' initializations.
+        This hyperparameter is not used in all other cases, but it is useful if you roughly know in advance the scale of your data, and can accelerate convergence.
+        See utils.initializations for more details.

     (controlled by ChooseComponentParamHolder, passed as select_component_params)
     n_inits : int, default=3